Dame Tu Cosita: History

 The song was first released on El Chombo's album Cuentos de la Cripta II (1997) as a short version under the title "Introduccion B (El Cosita Mix)".
 A remix of the song titled "Cosita Mix (New Mix)" was released in 2001 on the album Cuentos de la Cripta Remixes, in which the 2018 version is based on.

 Following the song's viral Internet popularity, French record label Juston Records signed El Chombo and commissioned an extended version of the track.
 The label also acquired the rights to ArtNoux's video and requested a new video for the extended track.

 Ultra Music acquired the worldwide distribution rights to the new, extended song and music video.
 In April 2018, the music video was uploaded to Ultra's YouTube channel, and its popularity skyrocketed.
 The track was released as a single soon after, which debuted at No. 81 on the Billboard Hot 100, eventually reaching a peak of No. 36.

 Pitbull and Karol G Remix

-A remix featuring Pitbull and Karol G was released on August 24, 2018, and was produced by El Chombo and Afro Bros.
+A remix with Pitbull and Karol G was released on August 24, 2018, and was produced by El Chombo and Afro Bros.
 The remix charted at No. 1 on the Billboard Bubbling Under Hot 100 chart, which serves as an extension to the Billboard Hot 100 chart.
 It also reached No. 31 on the Billboard Argentina Hot 100.

+Gummibär version

+A family-friendly version created by the multilingual singer character Gummibär was released in 2018 with the title "Dame la Gomita" (lit.
+"Give me the gum").
+This version blends bubblegum with reggaeton, which received favorable reviews.
+Its official video also featured a dance challenge by the character.
+To date, the music video has over 16 million views on YouTube.

 Music video

 The video shows an extended animation of the alien video to the full remix of "Dame Tu Cosita", animated by ArtNoux and directed by Sihem OUILLANI.
 The video was the seventh most-viewed music video on YouTube worldwide in 2018.
-As of August 2022, the YouTube video has received over 4 billion views, making it the site's 13th most-viewed video.
-The music video of the remix with Pitbull and Karol G was also directed by Sihem OUILLANI and was shot in Florida.
+As of March 2025, the YouTube video has received over 5 billion views, making it the site's 13th most-viewed video above Crazy Frog's Axel F. The music video of the remix with Pitbull and Karol G was also directed by Sihem OUILLANI and was shot in Florida.